RustyPripyat/Bob-Lib/README.md

-# Bob-the-fire-extinguisher
+# Bob-the-environment-enemy
-A tool to search, pin and extinguish fires in the map
+A tool to place streets and ruin the environment from point A to point B